Traveling to the Egyptian Capital but don’t know where to go? Here are the best places to visit in Cairo on top of the famous Giza pyramids.

 For many years ago the River Nile was the main source of water for ancient Egypt and it still is.

 The famous river Nile is just a few minutes walk from Tahir square in Cairo downtown.
 Ramble around the river banks while enjoying the cool breeze and taking in the incredible views.

 To enjoy the Nile even more, go for a Nile river cruise.
-You can go for the traditional felucca boat ride or opt for this fancy dinner Nile river cruise.
-The Nile river dinner cruise also come with a belly-dancing show to make the cruise even more entertaining.
+You can opt for the traditional felucca boat ride or opt for a fancy dinner Nile river cruise.
 Whichever option you choose, you’re bound to have a spectacular time on the Nile.

 Extra tips to know before going to Khan El Khalili Market.

 - The market is crowded with a lot of people so be sure to keep your valuables safe.

 - Don’t forget to bargain before making any kind of purchase.

 - The best time to go to the market would be in the night at around 7 pm as you get to experience Cairo at night and the bargaining chances are pretty high at that time.